 - Forge new conversations in composition/rhetoric and queer meaning-making.

 Award Specifics: Recipients of the Gloria Anzaldúa Graduate Rhetorician Travel Award, up to three, will receive $750 for travel-related expenses to present their work at the CCCC Convention.
 To honor the recipients, CCCC will also host a reception during the CCCC Annual Convention.
 The Awards Selection Committee will choose up to three winners based on the following criteria: originality of research; critical engagement with and contribution to current scholarship in queer studies and rhetoric/composition; and potential for lasting projects.
-Applications must be submitted by October 10, 2019, as a single PDF attachment to firstname.lastname@example.org.
+Applications must be submitted by October 10, 2020, as a single PDF attachment to firstname.lastname@example.org.
 Winners will be notified in December.
 Please note that for the 2021 awards only 2 awards will be given due to budgetary constraints related to the COVID-19 pandemic.

 To apply, interested graduate scholars or first time presenters accepted to the CCCC Annual Convention program must submit the following documents in a single PDF attachment in the order indicated below: